GPT-5.2 ProBatch 2

 Examples in your excerpts:

-• The “paradox of the prodigious rate of protein synthesis” after phage infection: one phage protein becomes ~70% of all protein synthesis, yet (under the then-popular story) the ribosome RNA supposedly carries the “message.”
-But after infection “no new ribosomes are made, there’s no RNA synthesis.”
+• The “paradox of the prodigious rate of synthesis” after infection: one becomes ~70% of all synthesis, yet (under the then-popular story) the supposedly carries the “message.”
+But after infection “no new ribosomes are made, there’s no synthesis.”
 That tension is a beacon: whatever “information transfer” is, it can’t be “new ribosomes appear carrying new info.”

 → The paradox points directly to a missing intermediate and/or a missing mechanism.